Did you have a narcissistic mother?

 Ruining special occasions.

 Where they never wrong?
-Would they twist everything to blame you?
+Would they twist everything to blame you or those around you?
 Did they never apologise?

 Did they never seem to take your thoughts, feelings or opinions on board?

 Did they always criticise you and put you down?

 Gaslighted and controlled by your mother?

 Where you insulted continuously by your mother?

 Did she always take you to the doctors for issues you didn’t know you had?

 Did they deny you love and affection unless you achieved?